FooBarShebang/pos/Docs/User_Documentation/UD005_pos.utils.loggers_Reference.md

 Any class instance has a hidden 'dummy' handler of NullHandler class, thus the real console logging handler can be disabled without complains from the logging module.

-The default format of a log entry is a 3-lines string:
+The default format is:

+* For the level below WARNING - 2 lines:
+  - logging level, date and time in ASCII format, name of the module, name of the logger (not its class), name of the calling function
+  - actual message sent the logger
+* For the level of WARNING and above - 3 lines:
-* logging level, date and time in ASCII format, name of the module, name of the logger (not its class), name of the calling function
+  - logging level, date and time in ASCII format, name of the module, name of the logger (not its class), name of the calling function
-* line number within and the path to the module, where the logging entry is issued
+  - line number within and the path to the module, where the logging entry is issued
-* actual message sent the logger
+  - actual message sent the logger

 Virtually 'inherits' all API from the class logging.Logger by attribute resolution redirection, and adds new data fields and methods.